Tag: Relationship Guidance for Husbands

 If we pay for the neighbor’s window every time our son hits a baseball through it, he may never learn to hit baseballs away from house windows.

-The Secret In Marriage Is To VALUE Our Differences
+The Secret In Marriage Is To VALUE Your Differences

-As far as I can tell, women are here to stay so I choose to accept them how they come.
+As far as I can tell, women are here to stay, so I choose to accept them as they come.

 Personally, I LOVE how a woman’s body is the opposite of mine, especially during intercourse!